Florence Babb: Professional and political engagement

 Babb has held positions with the American Anthropological Association (AAA) and the Latin American Studies Association (LASA).
 Her leadership roles in AAA over the years include President, Association for Feminist Anthropology (AFA); Co-chair, Committee on World Anthropologies; Nominations Committee; Committee on Minority Issues in Anthropology; Section Assembly Convener; Executive Board Cultural Seat; and chair, Association Operations Committee.
 As of 2024, she is completing a term on the Board of the AFA and has been elected to the position of AAA Secretary on the executive board, 2024–2027.
-Babb is a past Associate Editor of the Journal of Latin American and Caribbean Anthropology and a Participating Editor for Latin American Perspectives.
-She edited or co-edited special issues of the journals Latin American and Caribbean Ethnic Studies (2022), Voices (2011), Latin American Perspectives (2008, 2002), and Critique of Anthropology (2005).